Designer’s Field Guide

 1. Programming Model

-A critical epiphany to understanding developers is to grasp that they are writers.
+A critical epiphany is realizing that developers are writers.

 The grammar of code is made up of concepts that are consistent across all programming languages: